-Whilst many artists are aware that performing live shows or selling CD’s can bring in some money for doing what they love most, there is a multitude of other potential revenue streams that are a little less clear cut.
+Whilst many artists are aware that performing live shows or selling CDs can bring in money.
+There is a multitude of other potential revenue streams that are a little less clear-cut.

 There are two main ways to generate mechanical royalties for your music: